kryzp/kryzp.github.io/_posts/2025-03-24-first-hackathon.md

 My role was the backend algorithm that actually found the maximum possible trade.
 My idea was to use game theory.
 For $n$ resources there's going to be $n^2$ possible trades that could occur between a buyer and a seller, so what's the best possible strategy for the buyer to maximise their earnings?

-That sounds like it would work *in theory*, but the problem I didn't forsee for some reason is that not only is this incredibly hard to do for an abstract number of resources, we also aren't accounting for all the *other sellers* that the buyers being sold to is actively also trading with, which might influence how it percieves the value of each resource it's buying, which influences what the optimal trade it.
+That sounds like it would work, but the problem I didn't forsee for some reason is that not only is this incredibly hard to do for an abstract number of resources, we also aren't accounting for all the *other sellers* that the buyers being sold to is actively also trading with, which might influence how it percieves the value of each resource it's buying, which influences what the optimal trade it.
 It felt like I was both under and over-complicating things.
 I just couldn't get it to work, and sat at the whiteboard with my mind blank.

 I'll spare you the details but at around 10pm we ultimately just decided to move away from the Victorian trade optimiser since I couldn't get the algorithm to work, which was for the better anyway since more of us were familiar with Python, TKinter, and facial recognition libraries.